Ariel Motorcycles: Ariel Motors

-In 1939, Anstey-link plunger rear suspension was an option.
-It was still available when production restarted in 1946, with telescopic forks replacing the girder forks.
+From 1939, Anstey-link plunger rear suspension was an option.
+It was still available when production restarted in 1946, with a telescopic front fork superseding the girder fork.

-During the Second World War, the Ariel factory was turned over to military production, including the Ariel W/NG 350 army motorcycle based on the Red Hunter but with higher ground clearance.
+During the Second World War the Ariel factory was turned over to military production, including the Ariel W/NG 350 army motorcycle based on the civilian NG model but with higher ground clearance frame inspired by that used successfully by Fred Povey in the ISDT.

+In 1948 Ariel introduced a 500cc parallel-twin engine, following the trend that Triumph Engineering set with the Speed Twin and Tiger 100.
+Ariel offered the twin in two models: the low-tuned KG and slightly higher-tuned KH.